 Düsseldorf is one of Germany’s major cities and is the capital of the North Rhine-Westphalia region.
 It is located approximately 200km south-east from Amsterdam.

 Are you looking to travel between Amsterdam and Dusseldorf?
 Let’s consider the transport options between the 2 cities by train, air and bus.

-Modern ICE International trains run up to 7x daily from Amsterdam Central Station to Dusseldorf Hauptbahnhof (Hbf).
-The journey takes just 2 hours 11 minutes.
+Modern ICE International trains (ICE3M BR 406 variants) run up to 6x daily from Amsterdam Central Station to Dusseldorf Hauptbahnhof (Hbf).
+The journey takes just 2 hours 10 minutes.
 The train is jointly operated by DB (German Railways) and NS (Dutch Railways).

-The cheapest one-way ticket price in 2nd class for the trip is just €20.
+The cheapest one-way ticket price for Amsterdam-Dusseldorf in 2nd class is just €20.
 This is the Supersparpreis Europa fare which is only valid on the particular departure time selected and is non-changeable/non-refundable.
 It can be easily found if booking 2-6 months in advance.

 With reasonable prices, a quick journey time, comfort and convenience we highly recommend the ICE train for travel between Amsterdam and Dusseldorf.